-- A. Proceed with the transaction as the solicitor has made the disclosure to the nominated officer. - B. Proceed with the transaction only after receiving authorisation from the relevant authority. - C. Proceed with the transaction after a period of three days if no response is received from the relevant authority. - D. Explain to the client that he cannot act as a suspicious activity report is pending. - E. Explain to the client that a suspicious activity report has been made and then proceed with the transaction.
+- A. Proceed with the transaction as the solicitor has made the disclosure to the nominated officer. - B. Proceed with the transaction only after receiving authorisation to do so from the nominated officer. - C. Proceed with the transaction after a period of three working days if no response is received from the relevant authority. - D. Explain to the client that the solicitor cannot proceed with the transaction as a suspicious activity report has been made. - E. Explain to the client that a suspicious activity report has been made and then proceed with the transaction.

 In March a buyer entered into a contract for the purchase of a children's nursery because of a fraudulent statement made by the seller in January about the previous year's sales figures.

 In April, after purchasing the nursery, the buyer employed a builder to carry out extensive building works to the nursery including demolishing outbuildings and adding an extension.

 In May the buyer discovered the fraudulent statement was false and decided that he wished to rescind the contract.